 The John Fisher Legacy Fellowship was conceived by John Fisher's wife, Lauren Fisher, in honor of her late husband.
 Lauren is a current IASLC Foundation board member who has worked tirelessly to raise funds to establish the fellowship.

-This new IASLC Foundation award recognizes outstanding patient care and aims to honor multidisciplinary teams working together to provide the highest quality cancer care.
+The IASLC Foundation Cancer Care Team Award recognizes outstanding patient care and aims to honor multidisciplinary teams working together to provide the highest quality cancer care.
 The award was conceived by Marilyn Holman, a lung cancer survivor, and her husband, Dr. Matt Holman.
 Nominations were received from all over the world and five winners were awarded at the 2017 WCLC in Yokohama, Japan.
 View the winners.